Abalone (board game): Champions

-Gert Schnider and Thomas Fenner participated in the evaluation and adjustment of AbaPro.
+Gert Schnider and Thomas Fenner participated in the evaluation and adjustment of Aba-Pro.
 Marc Tastet was the 1992 World Othello Champion, Stephane Nicolet is a two-time World Othello Championship finalist, and Jan Stastna is a strong Othello player.

-In a computer-to-computer competition held in 2003 at the International Computer Games Association (ICGA) events in Graz, Austria, the AbaPro program defeated the Nacre program.
+In a computer-to-computer competition held in 2003 at the International Computer Games Association (ICGA) events in Graz, Austria, the Aba-Pro program defeated the Nacre program.

 In 1999, a number of top players from the Mind Sports Olympiad signed an agreement to use a different starting position (the Belgian daisy) to revitalize the game.
 This has been used for top tournaments since then, including the AbaCup.

 Reception

 In the February–March 1990 edition of Games International (Issue 13), Mike Siggins called the components "of good quality", and the rules "extremely concise."
 He found the game very replayable, and commented that "it has the potential to become a classic."
 His only complaint was that "as players become more proficient the game can slow up and stalemates often result."
 Despite this, Siggins gave the game an above-average rating of 8 out of 10, saying, "Abalone is one of the best abstract games to appear in a long while."

+A player commenting for the Los Angeles Times said that "If you really like strategic problems with tactical subtleties, Abalones the game [...]
+And played at the deeper levels, sometimes it's so complex it's really baffling."